Andy Partin - Owner, Chief Executive Officer

 Family: Married to Tracy with 3 children: Molly Jo, Cooper and Lucy

-Hobbies Outside of Baseball: Spending time with family, watching UFC and chasing a 500 lbs bench press.
+Hobbies Outside of Baseball: Spending time with family and watching UFC.

 Most Memorable Moment with the Dirtbags: Starting a trend for all of baseball by wearing camo uniforms for the first time in 2006 in Jupiter, FL at the WWBA.
 And watching the guys dog pile after winning the WWBA in Jupiter in October 2016 was awesome.